curtsinger-lab/riker/tests/README.md

 Running test cases
 ...s.............s.s.s.......s........s.sss.s.................
 # Ran 62 tests, 10 skipped.
-Tests ran in 20.95 seconds
+Tests ran in 20.45 seconds
 ```

 A `.` indicates a passing test and an `s` indicates a skipped test.
-Skipped tests are usually reserved for work-in-progress features; we unkip such tests once features are mature and expected to work.
+Skipped tests are usually reserved for work-in-progress features; we unskip such tests once features are mature and expected to work.

 ### Diagnosing failed test cases

 If one or more tests fail, output will look like the following:

 ```
 Running test cases